InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_MQTT.rst

 |image54|

+.. rst-class:: imagefiguesclass
 Figure 31: Creating client key

 2. Next, create a certificate request and use the client’s private key to sign it.